Gun Violence Restraining Order (GVRO)

 - Do NOT enter the police department with firearms or ammunition.

 - Have the firearm(s) unloaded and locked in a secure container in the trunk of your vehicle and separately from any ammunition.

 - Enter the police department lobby unarmed and tell the front desk that you would like to dispose of your firearm(s) and/or ammunition.
 An officer will retrieve the firearm(s) and/or ammunition from the trunk of your vehicle.

 - Use proper handling when transporting firearms or ammunition.

-The Parent Project’s mission is to develop parent training programs for those parents raising difficult or out-of-control children.
+The Parent Project’s mission is to develop parent training classes and programs for those parents raising difficult or out-of-control children.
 The Morgan Hill Police Department is committed to providing access to highly effective programs that are affordable for every parent.

 Morgan Hill Unified School District Source Officers are: